 Nuyorican Poets Café.

-entitled “Bling” by Lori Payne where she played the pivotal role of the policewomyn.
+“Bling” by Lori Payne where she played the pivotal role of the policewoman.

 • In February 2006, she was the Stage Manager at The Producer’s Club for a play named “Evening Gloves”, directed by Lori Payne.